 Maths for skills that you can use in any career

 There is a big difference between the actual career usefulness of mathematics, and the perceived career usefulness of mathematics.
-However, according to a recent survey by the Engineering and Technology Board, maths and computing graduates are the most employable and the very highest earners, and mathematical skills regularly top employers' wishlists.
+However, according to a survey by the Engineering and Technology Board, maths and computing graduates are the most employable and the very highest earners, and mathematical skills regularly top employers' wishlists.
 So even if the perception is that maths is a dry, rather abstract subject, the fact is that there are working mathematicians everywhere - they just tend to be called things like "defence analyst" or "actuary".

 Maths makes a difference to your future career